diegodiazgarciadev/naXo/docs/whitepaper.md

 ## 8. Challenges and Future Research

+1. **Automatic Hardware Detection and Task Orchestration:**
-- **Automatic Hardware Detection:** Developing mechanisms for automatic component recognition and configuration will streamline the integration process.
-Embedding metadata, such as QR codes, directly into hardware components is a potential solution to reduce setup time and errors.
+   Developing mechanisms for automatic recognition and configuration of new hardware components will streamline the integration process.
+Once detected, the system should automatically assign and orchestrate tasks associated with these new agents, reducing the need for manual setup.

+2. **Hardware Standardization for Agents:**
+   Proposing standardized formats for embedding metadata, such as QR codes, directly into hardware components would enable seamless recognition and self-integration.
+This standardization should also support automatic task generation and alignment with the system’s global goals, enhancing interoperability and scalability.

+3. **LLM Optimization:**
-- **LLM Optimization:** Reducing latency and resource consumption in real-time scenarios is crucial for scaling **naXo**.
+   Reducing latency and resource consumption in real-time scenarios is crucial for scaling **naXo**.
 Exploring lightweight language models or task-specific optimizations could enhance system performance without sacrificing adaptability.

-- **Standardization:** Proposing unified formats for agent definitions, roles, and metadata will improve interoperability between components and systems.
-Collaboration with manufacturers could accelerate adoption of these standards.

-- **Integration with Larger-Scale Robotics:** Extending the methodology to more complex systems, such as robotic arms, drones, or industrial vehicles, would test the scalability and versatility of **naXo** in diverse applications.
+4. **Integration with Larger-Scale Robotics:**
+   Extending the methodology to more complex systems, such as robotic arms, drones, or industrial vehicles, would test the scalability and versatility of **naXo** in diverse applications.

+5. **Real-Time Communication:**
-- **Real-Time Communication:** Exploring robust communication protocols, such as ROS or CAN, will enable precise synchronization in scenarios that demand high coordination and low latency.
+   While **naXo** focuses on the behavior and orchestration of agents, the physical connection and communication between hardware components and agents are not currently addressed in this project.
+Future work should explore robust communication protocols, such as ROS or CAN, to enable precise synchronization in scenarios that demand high coordination and low latency.
+Addressing this gap would significantly enhance the system’s applicability to real-world, large-scale deployments.

 ---